scrapinghub/scrapy-autoextract/README.rst

 * With scrapy-poet integration, retry requests don't go through Scrapy
-* Not all data types are supported with scrapy-poet, currently only Articles, Products and Product List are supported with `autoextract-poet`_
+* Not all data types are supported with scrapy-poet, currently only Articles, Products and Product Lists are supported with `autoextract-poet`_

 .. _`web-poet`: https://github.com/scrapinghub/web-poet